vn971/rua/README.md

 `rua --help && rua install --help`  # shows CLI help

+Jail wrapper arguments can be overridden in ~/.config/rua/wrap_args.d/, see the parent directory for examples.

 ## Install (the AUR way)
 Install [rua](https://aur.archlinux.org/packages/rua/) package using the default [manual build process](https://wiki.archlinux.org/index.php/Arch_User_Repository#Prerequisites).
 Or use another AUR helper, or an earlier version of RUA.